Saturday, August 17, 2024

 Billy's Boots

-Billy is playing a trial game for one of the school's lower teams, and with most of the team being useless (I believe that's the correct technical term) he isn't given much chance to shine.
+Billy is playing a trial game for one of the school's lower teams, and with most of the team being useless (I believe that's the correct technical term), he isn't given much chance to shine.
 That changes when he receives the ball and finds himself in space.
-With a mazy dribble (or amazing dribble if you like) he beats several players before rounding the keeper.
+With a mazy dribble (or amazing dribble if you like), he beats several players before rounding the keeper.
 To add salt to the wounds, Billy then turns his back to the goal and backheels it in.

 It's a great goal, but Mister Renton isn't impressed and perceives it as showing off.
 The opposing team isn't impressed either, with the goalkeeper threatening Billy.
-Revenge is dealt out the next time Billy receives the ball and he is smashed between two heavy defenders (I want to say fat, but it's 2024.
-No doubt they'll get participation medals after).
+Revenge is dealt out the next time Billy receives the ball, and he is smashed between two heavy defenders (I want to say fat, but it's 2024- No doubt they'll get participation medals after).

 Billy scores again in the game, but it isn't enough, and he doesn't make the school team.
-Mister Renton doesn't want a showoff on the team, and that is the label he has given Billy.
+Mister Renton doesn't want a show-off on the team, and that is the label he has given Billy.

 At home, Billy sits with his Grans and reads Dead-Shot Keen's book to see if anything similar ever happened to him.
 The same thing had happened, and Billy reads that Dead-Shot was dropped after upsetting some of the older players with his style of play.

-Billy is comforted by this, and on Saturday he is at the ground to support the team.
+Billy is comforted by this, and on Saturday, he is at the ground to support the team.
 One of the substitutes has to leave early, and he asks Billy to take his place on the bench.
 Billy is reluctant, but there is nothing in the rules about it, so he agrees.
-As luck would have it, the substitute has no sooner left than there's an injury on the field,.
-Mister Renton is surprised to see Billy is the sub, and Billy quickly explains the situation.
-There is nothing Renton can do, and he sends Billy on, but not before sternly warning him that if he larks about he will be finished with the school team for good.
+As luck would have it, the substitute has no sooner left than there's an injury on the field.
+Mister Renton is surprised to see that Billy is the sub, and Billy quickly explains the situation.
+There is nothing Renton can do, and he sends Billy on, but not before sternly warning him that if he larks about, he will be finished with the school team for good.

 It was only a trial game for a school team, but the first page saw Billy drawing on his inner Messi and destroying the opposing team with his dribble.
 It temporarily derailed me, and I did waste quite some time watching YouTube videos of Messi after reading this story, ostensibly to find the below photo, but also because I can't help but marvel at his pure skill.
 Billy was wrong to humiliate the keeper as he did with the backheel, but honestly, with a haircut like that, the keeper deserves all he gets.
-Next time Billy should chip him and then hold him down and shave his head.
+Next time, Billy should chip him and then hold him down and shave his head.
 Bad hair head cuts aside, Mister Renton's attitude is one of many coaches I have met, and one I find myself agreeing with more often as I get older.
 It is all about the team, especially at that age and skill level.
 Looking back at when I used to play, and that's a long way to look back now, it isn't the goals or flashes of brilliance that I remember (although I'm sure there must have been some) but the laughs I had with my team on and off the field and our now legendary trips away.
-I remember Brad Clarke puking after drinking too much at the hostel far more than I remember any of the goals he scored (Sorry Brad!).
-Billy may not agree with Mister Renton now, but in fifty years he will look back and remember the laughs with Jimmy Dawson far more than he remembers this backheel goal.
+I remember Brad Clarke puking after drinking too much at the hostel far more than I remember any of the goals he scored (Sorry, Brad!).
+Billy may not agree with Mister Renton now, but in fifty years, he will look back and remember the laughs with Jimmy Dawson far more than he remembers this backheel goal.
 Although, who knows, maybe this goal will be the greatest thing to ever happen to Billy.
 I certainly hope not.

 Rating: 7.5/10